mgmalheiros/pattern-explorer/README.md

 # pattern-explorer

-Reference implementation and experiments for the model described on the paper *Pattern formation through minimalist biologically inspired cellular simulation*, presented at the Graphics Interface 2017 conference.
+Reference implementation and experiments for the model described on the paper _Pattern formation through minimalist biologically inspired cellular simulation_, presented at the Graphics Interface 2017 conference.

+The full paper, supplementary material and respective experiment files are in the [paper](https://github.com/mgmalheiros/pattern-explorer/tree/master/paper) folder.

 There is a simple Makefile, that needs to be updated before compiling.
+Visual Studio project files are in the **misc** folder.

 There are three executables: